rabinderFuturescape/Member_Staff_Flutter/README.md

 - **Presentation Layer**: UI components (screens, widgets)
 - **Domain Layer**: Business logic and models
 - **Data Layer**: API services and repositories

+## Backend API

+The application connects to a Laravel backend API that provides:

+- Member and staff management endpoints
+- Authentication and authorization
+- Booking and scheduling functionality
+- Data persistence with MySQL

+API documentation is available in the `member_staff_booking_api_spec.yaml` file.

 ## Testing